 When starting a business, it’s important to do your research well in advance and know what licenses are required for your business.
 Obtaining all of the licenses and permits may be time-consuming and, in some cases, are approved sequentially.
 Without proper planning, you may not be able to open when you want because of delays in the application process.

 Click on your state below to get more information on licenses and permits.
 Even with detailed research, it’s recommended that business owners check with their local City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer to make sure all business licenses are covered.
-Additionally, there are companies that specialize in business license research like IncFile or CorpNet that can ensure you have all the proper federal, state and local licenses.
+Additionally, there are companies that specialize in business license research, like IncFile or CorpNet that can ensure you have all the proper federal, state, and local licenses.